B-Woody/ansible-osp-ztagger/README.md

 Ansible OSP Z-Tagger
 =========

-Ansible OSP Z-Tagger is an Ansible playbook and role which can help map Red Hat Openstack container image tags to offical Red Hat Z releases of Openstack and then tag the container images in a local container registry with a label naming the Z release that it belongs to.
+Ansible OSP Z-Tagger is an Ansible playbook and role which can help map Red Hat Openstack container image tags to official Red Hat Z releases of Openstack and then tag the container images in a local container registry with a label naming the Z release that it belongs to.

 Doing this can assist in cases where a previous Z release of OpenStack needs to be used or tested.